Other Herbal Supplements

 The term herbal supplements refer to products that are derived from specific plants or parts of plants.
 These supplements can come from the plant's seeds, roots, oils, flowers, or berries and have been used for centuries in cultures all over the world to treat or even heal a variety of ailments.
 Known for their healing abilities, herbal supplements may provide a range of benefits, depending on the specific type of herb and the strength or dosage.
 You'll find an array of herbal supplements for purchase at CVS Pharmacy.
 These products can be purchased in the form of a pill or capsule, liquid extracts, teas, oils, and ointments.
 Some beauty and bath products also contain herbal extracts thanks to certain plants' amazing ability to soften the skin and protect it.
 In recent years, herbal supplements have become a popular choice for people in the United States to take along with other vitamins and dietary supplements.

 It may seem as though there are countless herbal supplements, which can make choosing the right ones for you confusing.
-Here are some of the most common and beneficial herbal supplements:
+Here is a list of herbal supplements that are the most common:

-- Black cohosh: This herbal supplement is often taken by women to treat the symptoms of menopause including hot flashes and night sweats.
+Black cohosh: Looking for herbal supplements for menopause?
+This herbal supplement is often taken by women to treat the symptoms of menopause including hot flashes and night sweats.

-- Gingko Biloba: This popular herb is often used to treat memory problems and is also touted as good support for those dealing with depression.
-Gingko Biloba is also known to help treat tinnitus, a condition that causes ringing in the ears.
+Ginkgo Biloba: This popular herb is often used to treat memory problems and is also touted as good support for those dealing with depression.
+Ginkgo Biloba is also known to help treat tinnitus, a condition that causes ringing in the ears.